Fingerprinting every loyalty customer in 20 characters

 │ │ └─ breadth: distinct (dept, cat) over 180d

-│ └─ senior species mask (Senior/Mature spend last few months)
+│ └─ lifestage mask: junior (J) / senior (E) spend last few months

 A new cold-start customer who has only ever bought a Christmas dog toy looks like b0021 (5 chars: Dog species, no junior/senior signal, breadth 2, checksum 1).
-A multi-pet senior‑cat household with diversified spend looks like nA4Ax7M9aB7Bc6Cb5gC2y.
-That’s it.
-That’s a whole customer.
+A multi-pet senior-cat household with diversified spend looks like nA4Ax7M9aB7Bc6Cb5gC2y: that’s the whole customer!

 Within this string we capture >95% of spend for >90% of customers - meaning that in 20 characters we keep every touchpoint tailored to a customer’s pet and spend preferences.

 Asymmetric trust between product and customer.
 When we tag a product with a lifestage, we trust a stack of upstream signals - the catalogue tag, the category path, and a word‑boundary regex over the product description - and let the most restrictive win, so anything reading “junior” beats “adult”.
-When we tag a customer with a lifestage, we deliberately throw the catalogue signal away and use only their transactions.
-A team labelling a generic adult treat as “Junior” is making a marketing perception call, and a marketing perception call shouldn’t flip a real household’s profile.
+When we tag a customer with a lifestage, we deliberately are conservative and only tag the most certain customers with “Puppy” - e.g. buying-curated puppy food lists.

 Both halves of the asymmetry point at the same outcome: a non-puppy household should never see puppy recs.
-We err inclusively on the product side (any “junior” signal wins, so nothing puppy-shaped slips out as a generic adult product) and strictly on the customer side (we only believe a household has a puppy when their own transactions say so).
-The two errors compose - puppy SKUs only ever reach customers we’ve actually confirmed are puppy owners.
+We err inclusively on the product side (any “junior” signal wins, so nothing puppy-shaped slips out as a generic adult product) and strictly on the customer side.
 The asymmetry exists to protect the customer experience, not the model’s tidy logic.

 Part 2 - Personalisation on the fly